 As the country’s leading public records software platform we offer our software to governments for free.
 Why?
 Because a lot of governments still manage their records requests with spreadsheets.
 Those spreadsheets don’t have permissions, or notifications, or the ability to have everything in one place.
 Governments opt to use our free software in many ways, whether it’s to kick the tires on our platform or because they only have a single user who just needs our services.

 You can definitely ditch spreadsheets when it comes to your records request management process.
 NextRequest virtually eliminates the need for spreadsheets in your request tracking.
-Learn more about our free public records software here.
+Learn more about our public records software here.